juho/meteor-mongodb-collections/README.md

 # meteor-mongodb-collections

-This module acts as a singleton that you can use with `async`/`await` in a Meteor-like synchronous fashion to interact with MongoDB collections.
+This module acts as a singleton that you can use with `async`/`await` in a Meteor-like "synchronous" fashion to interact with MongoDB collections.

-Intended usage is for CLI or "serverless" (Lambda/GCF) apps that need to interact with Meteor-based apps to generally make life easier.
+Intended usage is for CLI or "serverless" (Lambda/GCF) apps that need to interact with Meteor-based apps to generally make life easier while developing.

+I use this in my own internal projects so it's pretty simple, but feel free to contribute.

 ## Usage: